eldridgea/blog/content/post/online-identity-is-complicated.md

 +++

 I am seeing increasing calls for real life identity to be a fundamental part of online presence, especially in places like Twitter where disinformation thrives.
-This is a problem.
+This sounds good but it's more complicated than that.

 The premise is that ensuring posts are connected to a real life identity will help prevent hate speech, disinformation, and scams.
 This is a bad idea.
 Or at the very least, lacks nuance.
 It falls into the trap tech always seems to fall into – pushing for major change without ensuring we have marginalized people at the table and in the discussion before we make these changes.